Enedis-OSS/chutney/README.md

 -------------
 ## <a name="demo"></a> Demo

-Follow [this](https://github.com/Enedis-OSS/chutney/tree/main/example/.docker#demo-server-container-using-docker-compose) documentation to launch a [docker compose](https://github.com/Enedis-OSS/chutney/blob/main/example/.docker/dev-docker-compose-demo.yml) stack.
+Follow the [documentation](https://www.chutney-testing.com/getting_started/demo/) to launch a Chutney demo container.
-The Chutney web interface should be visible at http://localhost (admin/Admin).
+The Chutney web interface should be visible at http://localhost.

 -------------